1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 3.md

     - This detachment has a significance of Cuba´s exporpriation of USA property, and
 3. Ortodox Party:
 	 - A splinter party from the Autentico Party in 1947, fed up with govermnet corruption, had nationalistic ideas.
+	 - An important member iof this party was Fidel Castro, a charismatic young lawer.

 4. Fulgencio Batista: